S-Brand5136/lighthouse-web-notes/Week_2/Weekend/General_Notes.md

   ##### Fonts in encoding

   - A font is a collection of glyph definitions, ie. definitions of the shapes used to display characters.

+### DNS

+- Root name server (`RNS`) is a name server for the root zone of the domain name system.
+It directly answers requests for records in the root zone and answers other requests by returning a list of `TLD` server.

+- Top-level domain is one of the domains at the highest level in the Domain name system.
+It comes after the root name.
+They are installed in the root zone of the name space

+- A name server refers to the component of the Domain name system.
+It translate domain names we know like www.example.com to their corresponding IP address